Interested-Deving-1896/ubuntu-core/README.md

 https://ubuntu.com/core/docs/sign-model-assertion

-The Makefile assumes your key to be created with the name `kde-neon-core-image-key`.
+The Makefile assumes your key to be created with the name `kde-snapcraft-key`.
 Also, no build can occur if you're not authenticated in your Ubuntu One account with `snapcraft`.
 To sanity check this, running `snapcraft whoami` will tell you under which account you are authenticated.

 #### Generating models with the CI